mamunrushdi/Social-Network-Analyzing-Detect-Sub-Communities-in-a-Social-Network/README.md

 data set where vertcies where from 7 - 15 and edges 9 -30.
 In this small test my program always produce right answer.
 #### Now I'm preparing to test my program with much more Dataset.

+# Due to chose way more challenging tasks at the begining, I coudn't complete my Capston project due time.
+Later I've modified my first task and chose less challenging and completed the project.
+As I could not submit my project due time, thus I could not get the specialization accomplishment certificate.
+Now I've prepared to submit the Capston project in the upcoming session which is going to be started at the end of December.